 I undertook a year-long urology fellowship at the Christchurch Urology and Burwood Spinal Injuries Centre in New Zealand, treating patients with complex problems from all over the country.

-James has been comprehensively trained in the most advanced techniques in benign urological surgery; both in the Oxford Urology Program and during the time he spent working in New Zealand and am one of the few UK urologists who have had formal training in female pelvic floor reconstruction.
+I have received comprehensive training in the most advanced techniques in benign urological surgery; both in the Oxford Urology Program and during the time I spent working in New Zealand and am one of the few UK urologists to have formal training in female pelvic floor reconstruction.

 When not at work, I spend as much time as possible with my young family.

 My clinical interests include urogynaecology/female urology, prostate conditions, benign and malignant bladder conditions, complications arising from the use of mesh in the vagina eg TVT / TOT, surgery for post prostatectomy incontinence, urinary tract infection, bladder/pelvic pain conditions and reconstruction of the urinary tract after cancer surgery or iatrogenic surgical injury.